Ishiko-Cpp/HTTP/README.md

-# Ishiko/C++ - HTTP
+# Ishiko/C++ HTTP

 Classes to work with the HTTP and HTTPS protocols.

 # Contents

-- Include - Directory containing the public headers for the project.
+- include: directory containing the public headers for the project.

 # Project Status

-This project is intended for use by its author only.
+This project is in early development and not ready for public use yet.

 # Usage